|Health Tips to prevent problems with birds? (page updated 11/9/18)

 In almost every One Loft race our club has hosted (all but one I think) I have had birds in the money.
 The bottom line is these Goldstars are excellent

 One loft birds as long as the race is 250-miles or over (other wise it is just a trapping contest and not a true test of the birds).
 The Goldstars have

 been tested on 400-mile Young bird races and WON the race, in fact one was the only day bird in the entire Concourse in race A and the other was

 2nd Concourse in Race B. Remember, a Concourse is made up of 2 or more Combines and a Combine is 2 or more clubs!
-These birds are great
+These young birds

 |Important message about buying birds